-It is the Authority's policy to record employee benefits, including accumulated vacation and sick leave, as a current liability in accounts payable and other liabilities on the statement of net position.
+It is the Authority's policy to record employee benefits, including accumulated vacation and sick leave, as a current liability on the statements of net position.
 The Authority's employees are granted vacation and sick leave in varying amounts based on the underlying employee contracts.